In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 1

-Step 1: Review the frequency distribution provided in Exercise 13 of Section 2-1.
-Identify the class intervals (bins) and their corresponding frequencies.
-These will form the basis for constructing the histogram.
+Step 1: Review the frequency distribution provided in Exercise 15 of Section 2-1.
+Ensure you understand the intervals (or bins) and their corresponding frequencies, as these will form the basis of the histogram.

-Step 2: On graph paper or using statistical software, label the x-axis with the class intervals (e.g., commute time ranges) and the y-axis with the frequencies.
-Ensure the axes are properly scaled to accommodate the data.
+Step 2: Set up the axes for the histogram.
+The horizontal axis (x-axis) will represent the intervals (or bins), and the vertical axis (y-axis) will represent the frequencies.
+Label both axes appropriately.

-Step 3: For each class interval, draw a bar whose height corresponds to the frequency of that interval.
-Ensure the bars are adjacent to each other with no gaps, as histograms represent continuous data.
+Step 3: For each interval, draw a bar whose height corresponds to the frequency of that interval.
+Ensure the bars are adjacent to each other without gaps, as histograms represent continuous data.

-Step 4: Analyze the shape of the histogram.
-Look for characteristics such as symmetry, skewness, or the presence of a bell-shaped curve, which are indicative of a normal distribution.

 Verified video answer for a similar problem: